Waziup/learning-center-content/content/en/courses/7.AIDataAnalysis/1.FundamentalsOfAI/_index.md

 Artificial Intelligence is the most general scientific field.
 One subfield of Artificial Intelligence is Machine Learning.
-It describes algorithms with a ability to learn a task, without being explicitly programmed to do so.
+It describes algorithms with an ability to learn a task, without being explicitly programmed to do so.
 A subfield of Machine Learning is Deep Learning.
-Computer Vision and Natural Language Processing are part of Deep Learning.
+Most areas of Computer Vision and Natural Language Processing nowadays are part of Deep Learning.
 With Deep Learning with help of e.g. convolutional neural networks it is possible to learn and process great amounts of data.